-Bodegon Alejandro is a Michelin-starred restaurant that serves Basque tasting menus at reasonable prices.
+Bodegon Alejandro is a Michelin-starred restaurant in San Sebastian that serves Basque tasting menus at reasonable prices.
 Unfortunately, we had already filled up on pintxos by the time we got here so we settled for dessert.

 On the left below is their green apple pie with rosemary trifle and lemon thyme ice cream, while on the right is a caramelized french toast served with fresh cheese ice cream.
 Both were as delicious as they sound and look.